trias-project/alien-species-checklist/data/processed/README.md

 We do NOT update names:

 * GBIF matches them to the correct accepted species: `Mustela vison` → Don't update to `Neovison vison`

+## Verifying synonymy

+* We initially indicate all matching names that GBIF considers synonyms as `verify: SYNONYM`
+* If the only difference between the accepted name and the synonym name is (a variation) in the authorship, we indicate: `ok: SYNONYM author variation`.
+* If the accepted name is listed in the source dataset as a synonym (field `synonym`), we indicate `ok: SYNONYM listed`.
+The authors need to be similar though.
+* If the accepted name was verified as a valid one (e.g. in an issue discussion), we indicate: `ok: SYNONYM verified`.